Vitacura: Shopping

-This commune is one of the most expensive and fashionable areas of Santiago and boutiques of many world's leading luxury retailers are located in Vitacura.
+This commune is one of the most expensive and fashionable areas of Santiago and boutiques of many of the world's leading luxury retailers are located in Vitacura.
 These stores include Louis Vuitton, Armani, Tommy Hilfiger, Swarovski, Salvatore Ferragamo, Ermenegildo Zegna, Brooks Brothers, Hermès, MaxMara, Bang & Olufsen, and Hugo Boss, as well as many others.

 Education

 The main campus of the Lycée Antoine-de-Saint-Exupéry de Santiago, a French international school, is in Vitacura.

 The Deutsche Schule Santiago (or Colegio Alemán de Santiago) maintains the Vitacura campus, which houses students in years one through six.

-Chartwell International School, Preschool and Primary school located in the Lo Curro region of Vitacura.
+Chartwell International School, Preschool and Primary school is located in the Lo Curro region of Vitacura.